Bauxite

 Bauxite appears dull in luster and is reddish-brown, white, or tan.

 In 1821, the French geologist Pierre Berthier discovered bauxite near the village of Les Baux in Provence, southern France.

 Formation

-Numerous classification schemes have been proposed for bauxite but, as of 1982, there was no consensus.
+Numerous classification schemes have been proposed for bauxite but, as of 1982, there was no general agreement.

 Vadász (1951) distinguished lateritic bauxites (silicate bauxites) from karst bauxite ores (carbonate bauxites):